thinkjs/www.thinkjs.org/view/en/doc/2.0/create_project.md

 ### Install Node.js

 ThinkJS is a Node.js MVC framework, it requires Node.js before you run it.
-You can install by go to https://nodejs.org to download lastest installation and other method.
+You can install Node.js by go to https://nodejs.org to download the lastest installation.

-After installation, you can type `node -v` in terminal.
+After installation, type `node -v` in your terminal.
 If it outputs version number, it installs success.

-ThinkJS needs `>=0.12.0` Node.js version, if your version lower than it, you need update your Node.js, or you can't start service. we recognize to update your Node.js version to `4.2.1`.
+ThinkJS requires the version of Node.js `>=0.12.0`, if your version lower than it, you need update your Node.js, or you can't start the service. we recommend use Node.js `4.2.1`.

 ### Install ThinkJS